 You’ll want to look closely at the fine print of any deals you see and also weigh their overall value.
 Getting free onboard Wi-Fi may sound like a good perk, but in most cases, it’s only going to save you about $15 – $30 a day.

-Here were the Black Friday cruise deals we saw in 2022:
+Here are the Black Friday cruise deals for 2023:

-- Royal Caribbean: 30% off every guest and up to $600 in savings per stateroom
+- Royal Caribbean: 30% off every guest and up to $700 in savings per stateroom (kids sail free)

-- MSC Cruises: up to 40% off cruises, free drinks, free Wi-Fi, and up to $200 in onboard spending credit
+- MSC Cruises: Free drinks, free Wi-Fi, up to $500 in onboard spending credit, plus kids sail free

 8. Wait for ‘Kids Sail Free’ promotions from Princess, Royal Caribbean, and more.

 If you’re traveling with children or young teens, the “Kids Sail Free” cruise offers are like gold.
 Most promotions require that your children are booked as your third and fourth guests and stay in the same cabin as you.